 Energy security is an issue of ever increasing global importance.
 We are so dependent on energy that continuous access to it is a prerequisite for the functioning of our economy and society.
 The supply of energy, heavily informed by geography and the natural resource wealth of countries, helps determine at least partly relations with other countries.
-For example, who can forget the natural gas crises that spanned between 2009-2014, which culminated when Russia effectively stopped supplying natural gas to the Ukraine, which in turn meant that a lot of European countries no longer had access to natural gas¹.

-Coal is a black or brownish rock which if burnt, creates energy.
-It is ranked depending on how much “carbonization” it has gone through: peat is the lowest rank of coal as it has gone through the least amount of carbonization whereas anthracite is the highest rank of coal.
+Coal is a black rock that can be burned to produce energy.
+Coal is made from fossilized plants.
+It is ranked depending on how much “carbonization” it has gone through: peat is the lowest rank of coal as it has gone through the least amount of carbonization, whereas anthracite is the highest rank of coal.

 The history of coal mining goes back thousands of years, back to ancient China and Rome.
 However, it became crucially important during the Industrial Revolution in the 19th and 20th centuries, when it was primarily used to power steam engines, heat buildings and generate electricity.
 In many ways, the use of coal as a source of power was what enabled the Industrial Revolution.

+The advantages of oil are that it is the fuel that has made modern transportation possible, it is relatively cheap to produce and use.
 About half of the world’s petroleum is converted into gasoline used to fuel our cars.
 The rest can be processed and used in liquid products such as nail polish and rubbing alcohol, or solid products such as water pipes, shoes, crayons, roofing, vitamin capsules, and thousands of other items.
-Combined with other chemicals oil provides the basis of both rigid and flexible plastic as well as a number of solvents².
+Combined with other chemicals oil provides the basis of both rigid and flexible plastic as well as a number of solvents .

-Natural gas is the third fossil fuel that can be found beneath our planet’s surface.
-While coal is a rock and oil is a liquid, natural gas is – as the name suggests – a gas.
-Unlike oil and coal despots, natural gas is not found in big open pockets but rather trapped in rock formations².
-The process of extracting it therefore, hydraulic fracturing, is slightly more complicated in that it involves high-pressure water being piped underground to break the rock and release the gas.
+The process of extraction, called hydraulic fracturing, is slightly more complicated.
+It involves high-pressure water being piped underground to break the rock and release the gas.
 If the rock is too hard, chemicals are used to dissolve the rocks.

-While natural gas is considered the cleanest of fossil fuels but its extraction can be problematic.
-Hydraulic fracturing can create mini-earthquakes and the use of chemicals can pollute nearby soil and water resources.
+While natural gas is considered the cleanest of fossil fuels, its extraction is problematic.
+Hydraulic fracturing can create mini-earthquakes and the use of chemicals can contaminate nearby soil and water resources.
 Mini-earthquakes can be particularly damaging to local communities particularly in terms of the value of their houses and property.
-But in any case, if the man-made process used to extract a fossil fuel results in mini-earthquakes as has for instance happened in the Netherlands⁶, it makes you think: does extracting natural gas really make sense?

 #4 Nuclear power

 Nuclear power is not a fossil fuel but it is a non-renewable form of energy.
-This is because while nuclear power itself relies on the bonds that can be found in atoms of uranium and therefore can be considered renewable, the material used in nuclear power plants – uranium – is not².
-Nuclear energy is released when the nucleus of an atom splits; to achieve this a rather rare type of uranium, U-235, is needed.
+Nuclear power is considered non-renewable because the material used in nuclear power plants – uranium – is a non-renewable resource .